-Keep it light: Overweight charges can be added to checked-bags and carry-ons so don’t overpack (the typical weight limit for a checed-bag is up to 50 lbs.).
+Keep it light: Overweight charges can be added to checked-bags and carry-ons so don’t overpack (the typical weight limit for a checked-bag is up to 50 lbs.).
 Most airlines allow heavy children’s items such as car seats and strollers for free.

 Fun stuff: Bring a tote or a large purse filled with electronic devices pre-loaded with books, movies, TV shows; plus charger cords, games, crayons, paper, stuffed animals, whatever it takes to keep your child occupied.
-Don’t forget snacks including cookies and candy which can help ensure good behavior (we are not above bribery).
+Don’t forget snacks including cookies and candy which can help ensure good behavior.
+We are not above bribery.

 During the flight

 Food: Did we mention cookies and candy?
-Use as needed, but don’t forget to bring sandwiches or other favorite foods from home because while a few airlines offer free meals on long domestic flights, most do not.
+Use as needed, but don’t forget to bring sandwiches and other favorite foods from home because while a few airlines offer free meals on long domestic flights, most do not.

 After the flight